10-OASIS-01/Autoregressive-Language-Model/README.md

 ### `data` Directory

+- `__init__.py`: Initialization file for the data module.
-- `TextDataset.py`: Defines the `TextDataset` class for loading and processing text data.
+- `TextDataset.py`: Defines the `TextDataset` class for loading and processing text data in chunks of a specified block size.
+It supports memory-mapped arrays for efficient data loading.
 - `downloaddata.py`: Script to download and process datasets for tokenization.
+It supports downloading datasets from the Hugging Face Datasets Hub or from a direct URL.
 - `DatasetProcessor.py`: Contains the `DatasetProcessor` class for handling dataset loading, processing, and tokenization.
+It supports both large datasets from Hugging Face and small text datasets from URLs, and saves the processed data in binary format for efficient loading during training.

 ### `model` Directory

-- `model_unit_tests.py`: Unit tests for the Transformer model.
+- `model_unit_tests.py`: Unit tests for the Transformer model, verifying various aspects such as forward pass, loss computation, sequence length handling, parameter initialization, and gradient computation.
-- `transformer.py`: Implementation of the Transformer model.
+- `transformer.py`: Implementation of the Transformer model, including the model architecture, forward pass, and weight initialization.

-### `output_directory` Directory

-- `tiny_shakespeare.pt`: Example of a trained model checkpoint.

 ### `tokenizer` Directory

 The tokenizer used in this project is a custom-trained BPE (Byte Pair Encoding) Tokenizer, similar to the GPT-4 Tokenizer.
 It supports tokenization using customizable regular expression patterns, including GPT-4 regex patterns.
 The training code for this tokenizer can be found in another open-source project: [BPEtokenizer](https://github.com/10-OASIS-01/BPEtokenizer).

 - `regex.py`: Implementation of a regex-based tokenizer.
+This file contains the `RegexTokenizer` class, which handles tokenization using regular expressions.
+It supports special tokens and can encode and decode text.
+The tokenizer uses Byte Pair Encoding (BPE) and can load a pre-trained tokenizer model from a file.
+The file also includes utility functions for loading the tokenizer and managing token statistics.
 - `wikitext_tokenizer.model`: Pre-trained tokenizer model.
 - `wikitext_tokenizer.vocab`: Vocabulary file for the tokenizer.

 ### `utils` Directory

-- `helpers.py`: Utility functions for training and evaluation.
+- `helpers.py`: Utility functions for training and evaluation, including optimizer configuration, loss estimation, learning rate scheduling, and evaluation metrics such as BLEU, ROUGE, and perplexity.
-- `sampling.py`: Functions for generating text samples.
+- `sampling.py`: Functions for generating text samples from the trained model, including text generation with temperature and top-k sampling, and printing generated samples.

 ## Usage